Fish ball: Malaysia

+In Malaysia, fish balls are known as 鱼丸 (yú wán in Mandarin Chinese, jyu4 jyun2 in Cantonese, or hî-oân / hîr-oân / hû-oân in Hokkien) or 鱼蛋 (yú dàn in Mandarin, jyu4 daan3 in Cantonese), and bebola ikan in Malay.
+Popular dishes include fish ball noodle soup.

 Philippines

-In the Philippines, there are fish balls and a similar dish called bola-bola, which is the same meat paste as fish cake, but wrapped in a wonton skin.
+In the Philippines, there are fish balls (pishbol) and a similar dish called bola-bola, which is the same meat paste as fish cake, but wrapped in a wonton skin.
 Yellowtail fusilier, corn starch and baking powder are common ingredients.

 Thailand

 In Thailand, fish balls are fried or grilled as snacks.
 In main dishes, fish balls are in Chinese style noodle soups and curry dishes such as Kaeng khiao wan luk chin pla, a green curry.

-The most common varieties of fish used are threadfin bream, bigeye snapper, croaker, lizard fish, goatfish, and Pla krai (Chitala ornata).
+The most common varieties of fish used are threadfin bream, bigeye snapper, croaker, lizard fish, goatfish, and pla krai (Chitala ornata).

 Europe

 Northern Europe

 Known as Fiskbullar in Sweden and fiskeboller in Norway and Denmark, Nordic fish balls are white and without breading.